tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 > The consensus keys is not listed because it's the default assumed baking key by TezBake

 ### 3. Retrieve Public Keys & Proofs & Register them on the chain

+> Please note: It's highly recommended to setup TezSign to the point where you active it on the blockchain and wait 2-3 cycles to ensure that it is stable in your use insance.
+>
+> In some cases, connecting the TezSign gadget only using the OTG USB power port does not provide consistent power to the gadget and the device goes offline.
+Sometimes turning off USB power savings in the BIOS resolves this edge case issue.
+Using the dedicated power port on your gadget to provide independent power or using a powered USB hub on the sole OTG USB port usually resolves the issue.
+>
+> Here are USB settings you should check on the computer that's powering the TezSign gadget via its OTB USB port:
+> - USB power delivery in Soft Off state (S5): Enabled
+> - ErP Ready / EuP Ready / ErP Compliance: Disabled
+> - Deep S4/S5 / Deep Power Saving / Pseudo G3: Disabled
+> - Resume by USB Device / Power On by USB: Enabled
+>
+> These settings should ensure your USB port never attempts to go into a power savings mode and shuts down the TezSign gadget.
+As previously mentioned, providing independent power to your gadget is the most reliable way to not run into this issue.

 To register your keys on-chain (via [TezGov](https://gov.tez.capital/) or `octez-client`), you need the Public Key (BLpk) and the Proof of Possession (PoP)